edomora97/ibuilder/README.md

 Interactive builders for structs.

-This crate provides a way to construct structs interactively, starting from an "empty" state and filling the values of the fields of the struct prompting the user with multiple choices and text inputs.
-After each choice the internal state of the builder changes.
+This crate provides a way to construct structs interactively, prompting the user multiple choices and text inputs.

 The builder provides the user with interactive menu-like interfaces, keeping the UI abstract and rust type-safeness.

+### Rationale
+When building an interactive application (e.g. a Telegram bot or a console application) it can be pretty cumbersome to come out with a decent interface without writing tons of code for the logic for handling the parsing and the validation of the input.

+This crates provides a useful abstraction that allows an easy connection between the data and the user interface.
+Just by deriving the struct (or enum) that defines your data you can get a safe interface for building a UI.

+The derive API is inspired by the great [`structopt`](https://docs.rs/structopt) crate.

+### API Overview

 The API of this crate is very simple:
 - Derive a struct (or an enum) from `IBuilder`, including all the structs/enums that it depends upon;
 - Call the `builder()` method (from the `Buildable` trait) to get an instance of `Builder<T>`;
-- By calling `get_options()` on the builder you'll get an object that contains a message to show the user, a list of possible _choices_ (i.e. buttons to press) and eventually the possibility to enter some text (i.e. a text box);
+- Call `get_options()` on the builder to get an object that contains a message to show the user, a list of possible _choices_ (i.e. buttons to press) and eventually the possibility to enter some text (i.e. a text box);
-- By calling `to_node()` on the builder you'll get a tree-like structure with the state of the builder, highlighting the fields that still need actions;
+- Call `to_node()` on the builder to get a tree-like structure with the state of the builder, highlighting the fields that still need actions;
-- You choose how to show to the user the options and when the user made the decision you call `choose(input)` on the builder.
+- You choose how to show to the user the options and when the user made the decision call `choose(input)` on the builder.
 This will apply the choice to the state of the structure if it's valid, or return an error;
 - When the state is complete (all the required fields are present) a new option is present in the list: _Done_.
 If the user selects it `choose` will return an instance of `T`.

-### Rationale
-When building an interactive application (e.g. a Telegram bot or a console application) which needs many configurations it can be pretty cumbersome to come out with a decent interface without spending loads of time writing the logic for handling the parsing and the validation of the input.

-This crates provides a useful abstraction that allows an easy connection between the data and the user interface.
-Just by deriving the struct (or enum) that defines your data you can get a safe interface over a possible UI.

-The derive API is inspired by the great [`structopt`](https://docs.rs/structopt) crate.
+A list of all the possible options for the `ibuilder` attribute can be found [here](https://docs.rs/ibuilder/*/ibuilder/derive.IBuilder.html).

-### Supported features
+### Supported Features
 - Deriving any struct with named fields (or with one unnamed field like `struct Foo(i64)`)
 - Enums (also with variants with field, but only one if unnamed)
 - Default values for the fields and default variant for enums